OGManBug/GrandTheftRadio/README.md

 # GrandTheftRadio
 An application for lovers of the radio stations from the GTA series, all of them, no seriously.
 Check the todo list!

+TODO.0:
+1. Add feature that auto scrubbs radio tracks at random intervals.(much like a natural radio, you tune in and listen to whats playing at the moment, not starting it over from the beginning.

 Update: 11/20/2022
 1. Music playback has left the building!